harrybrwn/go-canvas/README.md

 ## Getting Started
 Get a token from your canvas account, [this](https://community.canvaslms.com/docs/DOC-16005-42121018197) should help.
 Then either set a `$CANVAS_TOKEN` environment variable or using the `canvas.SetToken` or `canvas.New` functions.

+### Warning
+Everything that is related to the `canvas.Account` struct is untested because I can't figure out how to get access to one for testing.